-AdventureSmith Explorations Adventure Specialist Andrew Browning reviews his Alaska small ship cruise.
+AdventureSmith Explorations Adventure Specialist Andrew Browning reviews his Alaska small ship cruise while whale watching in Alaska.

 Alaska’s Inside Passage is a special place for AdventureSmith Explorations and all of our staff.
 Our history here can be traced back to our founder Todd Smith’s years’ spent as a naturalist guide aboard the Wilderness Adventurer and Wilderness Discover; the same vessels that are being re-launched for the 2011 Alaska travel season.
 These 60-76 passenger expedition vessels are currently being completely re-modeled and outfitted with new equipment, making them the perfect choice for active travelers with the desire to experience Alaska in an active, up close, and enriching way.